avoyeux/Rainbow_AI/README.md

 - `AI_plotting.py`: Python file where the plotting class is stored to then plot the testing set results.

-- `common_alf.py`: Python file where some usual functions that I regularly use are stored.
+- `common_alf.py`: Python file where some usual functions, that I regularly, use are stored.
 As of now, it is still pretty empty, i.e. still a work in progress.

 - `requirements.txt`: Text file with all the dependencies needed to run the code.